jvbonin/yeoman-generator-dizmo/README.md

 * `MyDizmo/index.js`: the main JavaScript;
 * `MyDizmo/style/style.css`: CSS style sheets.

+## Dependency management

+There is no automatic dependency management implemented, because of which you should extend the `src_list` array in the `070-process-scripts.js` task if required so.

+However, for third party dependencies please consider using the `opt:browserify` sub-generator.

 ## Advanced sub-generators

 Once you have accommodated yourself with the basics of dizmo development, you can go further and try out the advanced sub-generators `dizmo:ext` and `dizmo:ext-coffee-script` and `dizmo:opt-browserify`.